cs2113-s25/cs2113-s25.github.io/labs/lab1.md

 ```
 Okay, progress!
 We see that `electives` was correct before this function call, but it's wrong after.
 Let's go inside the function.
 Where is `beautifyElectives` defined?
 If we scroll up, it's not in this file.
 So, it must come from the `utils_buggy.py` because that file is imported at the top here.

 Looking inside `utils_buggy.py` again, we see this function defined on line 122.
-One line 133, we can confirm the return statement is returning what `electives` will get assigned to: a local variable called `elec`.
+On line 133, we can confirm the return statement is returning what `electives` will get assigned to: a local variable called `elec`.
 Where is that variable most recently modified?
 Looking up, there is an `if-else` on lines 129-132 where `elec` *must* be modified (since we have to take one of those two branches).

 # Part 3: Isolating and fixing the fault